Driverless public shuttle

 To reduce carbon emissions and support and promote the expansion of electronic vehicles, we’re installing renewable energy-powered public charge-points across the city.

-The No.2 Sportsground EV chargers follow on from the installation of the NRMA-funded fast chargers at Wallsend, and will be one of several sites the City plans to roll the technology out in the coming months in our bid to increase the delivery of renewably-powered and active modes of transport.
+The No.2 Sportsground EV chargers follow on from the installation of the NRMA-funded fast chargers at Wallsend.
+Three other EV charging sites are planned for the CBD at the Queen Street car park, Laman Street and on Wharf Road by early 2020.
+The City is also currently planning the expansion of the public EV network to other suburbs in a bid to increase the delivery of renewably-powered and active modes of transport

-The EV charger network project is part of the $5 million Smart Moves Newcastle funding grant through the smart cities and suburbs program.
+The EV charger network project is part of the $5 million grant funding through the Federal Government’s Smart Cities and Suburbs program in 2017.

 Improving the flow of traffic